-Since the signing the E&P Agreement with Hess, Hess has acquired 3,490 kilometres of 2D seismic data at an estimated cost in excess of \$55 million.
+Since signing the agreement with Hess, Hess has acquired 3,490 kilometres of 2D seismic data at an estimated cost in excess of \$55 million.
 The 2D seismic data is currently being processed and interpreted.

-Hess has the option, valid until 30 June 2013, to acquire a 62.5% working interest in the Hess Area of Interest by committing to drill and evaluate five exploration wells at Hess' sole cost, one of which must be a horizontal well.
-All costs to plug and abandon the five exploration wells will also be borne solely by Hess.
-The Board estimates that the gross costs associated with the five-well programme will be approximately \$75 million.
-Hess has agreed, subject to proceeding to the development phase, to carry Falcon Australia, on the first development well, up to a gross cost of \$10 million, which the Board believes will be the total gross cost of this well.
-Costs to drill wells after the five exploration wells and the first development well (and after the initial \$10 million) will be borne 62.5% by Hess and 37.5% by Falcon Australia.
+Hess had the option, valid until 30 June 2013, to acquire a 62.5% working interest in the Hess Area of Interest by committing to drill and evaluate five exploration wells at Hess' sole cost, one of which must have been a horizontal well.
+All costs to plug and abandon the five exploration wells would have been borne solely by Hess.
+The Board estimated that the gross costs associated with the five-well programme would have been approximately \$75 million.
+Hess had also agreed, subject to proceeding to the development phase, to carry Falcon Australia, on a first development well, up to a gross cost of \$10 million, which the Board believed would have been the total gross cost of this well.
+Costs to drill wells after the five exploration wells and the first development well (and after the initial \$10 million) would have been borne 62.5% by Hess and 37.5% by Falcon Australia.